k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

 # TDM Installation and Initial Configuration

-This document outlines installation guidelines and initial configuration procedures required for a new TDM installation or an upgrade to the current TDM version.
+This document outlines installation guidelines and initial configuration procedures required for a new TDM installation.
+The upgrade to TDM V9.4 is described in the [TDM upgrade document](/articles/98_installation_and_upgrade/Upgrade_TDM/TDM_Upgrade_Procedure_to_V9.4.pdf).

 ## Table of Contents